ku-awdc/EVI/README.md

     deviant(Italy$ncases)

-To create a plot of the analysed data
+To create a plot of the analysed data:

     evi.graphs(Italy)